zhaoyutong43210/CBCT_Scatter_CCMB/README.md

 - C++ and fortune coding

-## Clinical data.
+## Clinical data

-The data is collected from Varian TrueBeam OBI for Half Fan throax 125kv scanning.
+The data is collected from Varian TrueBeam OBI for Half Fan thorax 125kv scanning in CancerCare Manitoba.
+Due to privacy, we can not upload the data to this project.
+The data is guaranteed access to qualified persons only.

 ##### Planning CT
-The Scaned patient planning images are stored in *.dcm files.
+The Scaned patient planning images are stored in \*.dcm files.
 Each file gives the information for each slice.
+No projection (raw data) is being stored.

 ##### Varian CBCT
+Both the projection (raw data) and the image have been collected.
+The patient CBCT images are stored in \*.dcm files, and the projection data are in \*.xim files.

 ### Monte-Carlo Simulation

+We use the EGSnrc to do the Monte-Carlo simulation to get the scatter distribution on certain measured projection.

 ### Deeplearning dataset
 * Input: Varian OBI measured raw projections